lajobu/Scrapy_pollution/README.md

 # Scrapy_pollution

-Here you can find my first webscraping project.
+Here you can find my first web scraping project.

 # What is web scraping?